kushagra1212/ekatra/README.md

 - **Ignores hidden files** (dotfiles like `.DS_Store`) by default to avoid clutter, with an option to include them.
 - If it finds a file type it doesn't recognize, it **prompts you to create a new rule** for it—this can be a simple folder for that extension or a new regex for similar filenames.
 - **Renames duplicate files** by default (`file_1.txt`) to prevent overwriting.
 You can also tell it to just skip them.
+- **Scan Mode** Dry run mode that scans all uncategorized files and lists them in a text file, helping you define sorting rules before performing any move or copy operations.
 - **Cross-platform C++17** that builds and runs on macOS, Linux, and Windows.

 ## Default Folder Structure